HarperDB/documentation/docs/operations-api/quickstart-examples.md

 # QuickStart Examples

-## Create dev Schema
+## Create dog Table
-We first need to create a Schema.
-A Schema in HarperDB is akin to a Database in a traditional RDMS like MSSQL or MySQL.
-Schemas hold logical groupings of tables, just like in those other products.
+We first need to create a table.
+Since our company is named after our CEO's dog, lets create a table to store all our employees' dogs.
+We'll call this table, `dogs`.

+Tables in HarperDB are schema-less, so we don't need to add any attributes other than a hash_attribute (also referred to as a primary key) to create this table.
+A hash attribute is an attribute that defines the unique identifier for each row in your table.
+In a traditional RDMS this would be called a primary key.

+HarperDB does offer a `database` parameter that can be used to hold logical groupings of tables.
+The parameter is optional and if not provided the operation will default to using a database named `data`.

 If you receive an error response, make sure your Basic Authentication user and password match those you entered during the installation process.